Saadat Khan: Confrontation with Nader Shah

 After the Isha prayer, he was brought before Nader Shah.
 Asked why he fought against a Persian of the same religion (Shia Islam), Khan replied that he did not want to betray the Mughal emperor.
 During their conversation, Shah appreciated Khan's patriotism and love of his religion.
 He asked Khan to outline a plan in which he could extort money from Muhammad Shah and return to Persia to fight the Turks.
 Khan replied that Nizam-ul-Mulk "is the key of the empire of India", and advised Shah to negotiate with him.
 Shah and Khan wrote to the Nizam the next morning, and the Mughals agreed to pay to the Persian conqueror.

 On 25 February, Muhammad Shah made Ghazi ud-Din Khan Feroze Jung II, the eldest son of Nizam-ul-Mulk, mir bakshi (equivalent to an army's paymaster general).
 This angered Khan, who desired the appointment and told Nader Shah that was a small portion of the Mughal treasury.
 He advised Nader Shah to conquer Delhi (where he could loot jewels, cash and other valuables), Shah gave Khan permission to attack the city.
 When Muhammad Shah arrived at the Persian camp, he was arrested and his harem was confiscated.
 Nader Shah made Khan the army's wakil-i-mutaliq (regent plenipotentiary), and Muhammad Shah was also forced to accept him.

 Khan and Tehmasp Khan Jalair started for Delhi with an army of 4,000 horses on 7 March.
 Khan carried a letter from Muhammad Shah to Lutfullah Khan Sadiq, the governor of Delhi, asking Sadiq to give Jalair the key to the palaces.
 Khan reached Delhi on 9 March, and welcomed both the emperors in Shalimar Bagh eight days later.
 On the night of 19/20 March he retired to his house, and died before dawn.
 There is no consensus amongst historians about his cause of death.
 According to historian Abul Qasim Lahori, Khan died of "bodily ailments".
 Haricharan Das believes that he succumbed to a cancer which had developed in his legs.
-Rustam Ali, the author of Tarikh-i-Hind, says that Khan committed suicide by drinking poison.
+Rustam Ali, the author of Tarikh-i-Hind, says that Khan committed suicide by drinking poison after humiliation by Nader Shah.